UmaOji/patient_waiting_time_project/README.md

 ## Analysis Questions
 #### 1. Does the patient type affect the waiting time?
 In this dataset, the **patient type** does not affect the waiting time because all the patients are **OUTPATIENTS**.
 Outpatients are people who come in for medical care but don’t need to stay overnight in the hospital.
-Since everyone in the dataset is the same type of patient (outpatient), there is no difference in waiting times based on patient type.
-Since there are no inpatient patients in the data, patient type does not affect the waiting times in this case.
+Since everyone in the dataset is the same type of patient (outpatient), there is no difference in waiting times based on patient type in this case.

 #### 2. Average Wait Time by Doctor Type
 **Purpose**:
 Calculate the average wait time by doctor type to identify potential delays in patient care.

 **Findings**:
-- **Floating**: 75 hours, 21 minutes
+- **Anchor**: In retail or healthcare settings, the _anchor_ generally refers to a professional (e.g., a pharmacist or manager) who has a primary, stable location or store as their main assignment.
+They are the consistent, primary point of contact for that location. **838 hours, 59 minutes**
-- **Locum**: 535 hours, 56 minutes, 59 seconds
+- **Locum**: This term is commonly used in healthcare, especially for doctors or pharmacists, to describe a temporary or substitute professional who fills in for someone on leave.
+A _locum_ practitioner is hired on a short-term basis to maintain continuity of care or service. **535 hours, 56 minutes**
-- **Anchor**: 838 hours, 59 minutes, 59 seconds
+- **Floating**: This describes a role that involves rotating or moving between multiple locations or departments as needed.
+A _floater_ typically covers shifts across different locations to provide support where needed, such as when there are staff shortages. **75 hours, 21 minutes**

 **Interpretation**:
 Locum and Anchor doctors have significantly longer wait times than Floating doctors, suggesting potential inefficiencies or higher patient loads.